Devin Cannady: Orlando Magic (2021)

 On April 6, Orlando signed Cannady to a 10-day contract, but on April 13, he was waived after three games.
 Three days later, he signed a two-way contract with the Magic.
 On April 25, Cannady suffered a compound fracture to his right ankle during a 131–112 loss to the Indiana Pacers.
 On May 4, he was waived by Orlando.

 Return to Lakeland (2021–2022)

 On October 12, 2021, Cannady signed with Orlando for his second stint with the team.
 However, he was waived three days later.
 Cannady subsequently rejoined the Lakeland Magic.

 Return to Orlando (2022)

 On March 31, 2022, Cannady signed a 10-day contract with the Orlando Magic and on April 10, he signed for the rest of the season.

 Cannady was waived prior to the start of the 2022–23 season.

-South Bay Lakers (2022–present)
+South Bay Lakers (2022–2023)

-On November 3, 2022, Cannady was named to the opening night roster for the South Bay Lakers.
+On November 3, 2022, Cannady was named to the opening-night roster for the South Bay Lakers.

+Birmingham Squadron (2023–2024)

+On September 28, 2023, Cannady signed with the New Orleans Pelicans, but was waived the same day.
+On October 29, he signed with the Birmingham Squadron.

+Panionios (2024–2025)

+On August 10, 2024, Cannady signed with Panionios of the Greek Basketball League.